 Characteristics of Chinese food

-The first striking feature of Chinese food lies in its flavors.
+The first striking feature of China’s food culture lies in its flavors.
 Different regions ended up specializing in certain flavors depending on the resources they had in the area.
 As such, the southern part of China is considered good for people looking to try out sweet dishes, the eastern regions for sour dishes, the western area for spicy foods, and the northern parts for salty items.

 The Chinese also developed dishes considered ideal for certain seasons.
 The cooking methods and the ingredients used in the dish would change depending on whether it was summer or winter.
 Dishes prepared in summer will usually have a light flavor and are served cold, dressed with sauce.
 In contrast, winter dishes tend to have a thicker, richer flavor and are mostly stewed or braised.